 My professional life has carried me through five continents and has included social work, international affairs, writing, graphic design, and parish ministry.
-I’ve sung midnight karaoke on a rural bus with communist officials; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated bureaucrats; sledgehammered church walls at 2am; and shared stories with some pretty amazing people along the way.
+I’ve sung midnight karaoke on a rural bus with communist officials; fended off ostrich and baboon attacks with help from my resourceful husband; slurped shark fin soup with intoxicated bureaucrats; sledgehammered church walls at 2am; and shared stories with some pretty amazing people along the way.